Keksuccino/mod_file_manager/README.md

 # Minecraft Mod Upload Tool

 Welcome to the repository for the tool that prepares and uploads my Minecraft mods.
-Originally a personal experiment, the code remains a bit messy and hardcoded in parts—but feel free to explore, learn from, or even contribute to it.
+Originally a personal experiment, the code remains a bit messy and hardcoded in parts, but feel free to explore, learn from, or even contribute to it.

 This tool isn’t just a simple uploader.
 It provides a complete workflow for:
 - **Preparing mod files** (renaming build JARs and copying them to an output folder)